Trade war could turn Trump's biggest strength into weakness

 That will take some sting out of the tariffs, of course, but when you need to buy a new thermostat or sedan you need to buy one and if your product isn’t exempted, you’re out of luck.
 And, of course, there are the small price increases that will come across the board, such as the much-discussed cost impact of “aluminum can tariffs” on beer drinkers.

-Again, all of this has special meaning for Trump – and for Republicans, who have been largely unsure of how to challenge him on trade – because the economy is one area where Trump is doing well with voters.
+Again, all of this has special meaning for Trump and for Republicans, who have been largely unsure of how to challenge him on trade.
+That's because the economy is one area where Trump is doing well with voters.

 A CNBC poll in late June, Trump’s overall approval was only 41 percent, but his approval on handling the economy was a full 10 points higher, 51 percent.